EHGCN: Hierarchical Euclidean-Hyperbolic Fusion via Motion-Aware GCN for Hybrid Event Stream Perception: Related Works

+In addition, our previous studies have demonstrated the strong capability of hyperbolic space for complex visual relation modeling.
+For weakly supervised video violence detection, we introduced hyperbolic representations to improve the discrimination of visually similar but semantically different violent and non-violent events \citep{wuzhanjie1}.
+In vision-language guided violence detection, hyperbolic space was further utilized to construct hierarchical semantic constraints for recognizing confusing samples in complex scenarios \citep{wuzhanjie2}.
+For video person re-identification, we proposed dual-space representation learning to jointly capture local appearance features and hierarchical identity relationships, improving cross-camera and cross-time matching robustness \citep{kuangChangjiang}.
+Moreover, hyperbolic space was incorporated into normalizing flow modeling for unsupervised video anomaly detection, enabling better characterization of hierarchical differences among similar skeleton actions \citep{zhangyumeng}.
+These studies demonstrate that hyperbolic space effectively complements Euclidean representations in modeling hierarchical relationships.
+However, existing hyperbolic vision methods mainly focus on conventional data, while their potential for event-based perception remains largely unexplored.

-Drawing inspiration from the aforementioned insights, we propose the EHGCN, taking the advantages of hypergraphs and hyperbolic geometry.
-To the best of our knowledge, this is the first application of hyperbolic space for processing event-based data.
+Drawing inspiration from the aforementioned insights, we propose EHGCN, taking the advantages of hypergraphs and hyperbolic geometry.
+To the best of our knowledge, this is the first introduction of hyperbolic space for perceiving event-based data.
 This approach leverages hypergraphs to capture complex high-order interactions and exploits hyperbolic geometry to effectively model hierarchical and nonlinear relationships in event streams, addressing the critical limitations of conventional Euclidean methods.